adimalla/clTerm/README.md

 </br>

 <pre>
-throw_exception(...), console handle object and exception type as, arameters.
+throw_exception(...), console handle object and exception type as, parameters.

 List of exceptions values can be viewed in cl_term.h file.